jonathan-lambert/PhD-Data-JoulescopeAcquisitionScript/README.md

 The Joulescope acquisition framework was responsible for interfacing with the JS110 precision DC energy analyser, capturing voltage, current, and instantaneous power measurements.
 A data acquisition script was deployed on the master Raspberry Pi which kept a running summation of instantaneous power measurements, which were used to calculate average power use.
 In addition, the acquisition script also calculating cumulative energy consumption from the acquired power samples.

+The data acquisition script was downloaded from and has Copyright 2019-2021 Jetperch LLC